ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 ## Introduction

-In LISVAP, all file and parameter specifications are defined in a XML settings file.
+In LISVAP, all the file and parameter specifications are defined in a XML settings file.
 The purpose of the settings file is to link variables and parameters in the model to in- and output files (maps, time series) and numerical values.
 In addition, the settings file can be used to specify several *options*.

-It's convenient to download the [XML template](https://raw.githubusercontent.com/ec-jrc/lisflood-lisvap/master/settings_tpl.xml) that comes with source code and start from there instead of writing the settings file completely from scratch.
+It's convenient to download the [XML template](https://raw.githubusercontent.com/ec-jrc/lisflood-lisvap/master/settings_tpl.xml) that comes with source code and start from there rather than writing the settings file completely from scratch.

-In order to use the example, you should make sure the following requirements are met:
+In order to use the example, you should make sure that the following requirements are met:

 - All input maps are named according to default file names
 - All base maps are in one directory or in its subfolders
 - All meteo input is in one directory or in its subfolders
 - An (empty) directory where all output data can be written exists

 If this is all true, the settings file can be prepared very quickly by editing the items in the `lfuser` element.
-The following is a detailed description of the different sections of the ‘lfuser’ element.
+This page presents a detailed description of the different sections of the ‘lfuser’ element.

 ## Time-related constants